mochi-hpc/mochi-doc/README.md

-This repository contains a Sphinx-based documentation for the Mochi libraries: Margo, Thallium, Argobots, Mercury, ABT-IO, and SSG, as well as corresponding code examples.
+This repository contains a Sphinx-based documentation for the Mochi libraries: Margo, Thallium, Argobots, Mercury, and PyMargo, as well as corresponding code examples.

 ## Building the documentation